githubEdit

 • It is just easier to set the language to English.

-• Tap About phone > Build number 7 times to enter developer mode.
+• Tap About phone > Build number 7 times to enter developer modearrow-up-right.

 • Developer options is in System & updates.